June 2020 Community Report continued….

 As I briefly mentioned earlier, I made a commitment to use this time to do the most I could for myself and others and that’s just what we have been doing.

 The clinics this spring except for one, all were full with a waiting list.
 I was excited to get everyone going, and so far we have rescheduled the first two to a later date and may have to reschedule the others.
 The year was looking very busy with both Mane Events and Heart of the Horse plus all the regular camps and clinics.
 Hopefully, soon, the distancing will be lifted and we can get back to the new normal.
-I have not been bingeing on the news only watching – maybe half an hour every 4 days.
+I have not been bringing in the news only watching – maybe half an hour every 4 days.

 I’ve been obsessing on what I can use this time so I can improve the future and the present.
 We have been steadily planning and organizing,7 days a week and I usually quit about 9 pm each day.
 Learning lots and preparing lots.